 1. In my mind, a good review, in contrast to a lit. survey, is one with a message that emerges from the body of work included.
 I was missing that here.

+Gib to write online summary and big messages:

+Additive effects are only being found with huge samples and good coverage – this has not been applied to epistasis yet

+Current evidence is quite clear that epistasis is not important at the effect sizes that would be discoverable with current coverage and sample size

+Whole genome methods have emerged for additive effects, but not so for interaction terms

 2. I found Box 2 going off-topic describing polygenic SNP scores that have no parallel that I know of in epistatic analysis.
 It is further complicated by the vague definition of "highly" vs. "lowly" heritable, and perhaps a table with two or three representative phenotypes would clarify.
 Otherwise, it is confusing: Sure, if h2=0.9, epistatic contribution to prediction is tightly bounded, but how do you call a trait with h2=0.6?
 Finally, the conclusion from Box 2 paragraph between pages 12 and 13) ignores the quadratic, cubic etc. number of potential interaction signals, that together may provide substantial predictive value even if none individually does.

+We can disagree with this

 Minor comments:

 3 The overall organization of the manuscript is compelling,and I liked the attempt to visually classify methodologies (fig 1).
 The presentation can be improved if each bode/level of the hierarchy is annotated by the question it would answer: "What is the search space considered?" or "How is a particular interaction evaluated?".
 I am not sure the hierarchical representation is appropriate, given that one can apply any of several filtering criteria to any of several search spaces, scan them with any of several algorithms and then score interactions with any of several statistical models.
 Perhaps a pipeline representation would be better suited

+Disagree with this

 4. Literature that should also be covered: A method by Elston, and recent review by Ritchie (including some references within)

+Insert on page 6 line 28 along with other requested reference

+DONE

 5. Table 1 should include reference to relevant publications

+Gib to do, wenhua to send the list of references

+DONE

 6. Some of the current supplementary material should be in main text boxes.[Au: we are already at almost the size limit, so it won’t be possible to import any substantial text into the (non-supplementary) boxes or main text]

+Dismiss

 7. Technically, it is important to communicate that interaction can appear or disappear due to a non-linear transformation of the phenotype value.

+This point has been emphasised in box 4

+DONE

 8. The world of somatic mutations in cancer reports a lot of what germ line geneticsists would call epistatic interactions

+Dismiss

 9..
 The field of group-based tests has seen significant interest due to rare alleles, that should be mentioned (with reference to an appropriate separate review).

+Wenhua to clarify if necessary

 10. Pleiotropic association analysis is a field with an orthogonal set of complexities.
 When discussing pleiotropic epistasis, the authors should refer to (a review detailing) those,

+Wenhua to clarify

 11. Citations 101, 119 are the same

+Gib to deal with

+DONE

 12. Please number your sections and subsections in a nested fashion.
 It is annoying to rely on heading font size to navigate the document.
 [Au: we can’t accommodate numbered headings in journal style.
 Your current headings and subheadings are fine]

+Dismiss

 Referee report: Referee #3